 When I've finished, what course can I do next?

-Depending on your level at the end of the course: Italian 3 Upper course if you need to consolidate; Italian 4, or Italian A-level course.
+Depending on your level at the end of the course: another Italian 3 Upper course if you need to consolidate; Italian 4, or Italian A-level course if you are ready to move up a level.
 Please ask your tutor for advice.